avsDeveloper/AI-Model-Trainer/README.md

-# 🤖 ONNX Model Trainer v0.9
+# 🤖 AI Model Trainer v0.9

 A complete GUI application for training transformer language models and exporting them to **GGUF** or **ONNX** format — from training to interactive chat testing, all in one place.